DavesCodeMusings/BLE-Battery-Beacon/README.md

 Just use [ESPHome](esphome.io), you say!
 It's easy!

 I do.
 I've got Bluetooth Proxy running on an ESP32 flashed with ESPHome.
 But that's inside the house.
-I'm not thrilled with the idea of having my WiFi credentials on some DHT22-equipped DIY device that's not physically secured inside my home.
+I'm not thrilled with the idea of having my WiFi credentials stored on some DHT22-equipped DIY device that's not physically secured inside my home.

 Use a [BTHome](https://bthome.io/) device!
 No WiFi required!